Generalized quiver varieties and triangulated categories: Generalized Nakajima quiver varieties

 \begin{remark} Note that generalized quiver varieties are in general not symplectic.
 Furthermore in general they do not satisfy the odd cohomology vanishing proved in Theorem 7.3.5 of \cite{Nakajima01} for classical quiver varieties. \end{remark}

-The {\em affine quiver variety} $\cm_0(w)$ is constructed as follows: we consider for a fixed $w$ the affine varieties given by the categorical quotients For all $v' \le v$, where the order is component wise, we have an inclusion by extension by zero, that is by adding semi-simple nilpotent representations with dimension vector $v-v'$
+The {\em affine quiver variety} $\cm_0(w)$ is constructed as follows: we consider for a fixed $w$ the affine varieties given by the categorical quotients For all $v' \le v$, where the order is component-wise, we have an inclusion by extension by zero, that is by adding semi-simple nilpotent representations with dimension vector $v-v'$

 The affine quiver variety $\cm_0(w)$ is defined as the colimit of the quotients $\rep(v, w, \cR)// G_v$ over all $v$ along the inclusions.